-“Getting to point” quickly isn’t without its own set of drawbacks, either.
+“Getting to the point” quickly isn’t without its own set of drawbacks, either.

 I’ve collaborated with many engineers throughout my PR career, and they typically get straight to the real solution in their writing.
 Presenting the solution straight-up, without any fuss whatsoever, can also make for rather dull reading.

-Readers never consciously ask for it, but they need stories, analogies, context, and disclaimers.
+Readers never consciously ask for it but need stories, analogies, context, and disclaimers.

 But beware, Problem-Agitate-Solve can get old real quick.

 For me, this is a helpful rule of thumb:

 If it’s tedious to write, it’s tedious to read.